 We'll explore these habitats slowly, watching for tracks and signs of lynx, and hoping for a sighting.
 But even if we are not lucky with lynx, there is plenty of Spanish wildlife to see in this wonderful habitat.

-Two nights Hotel Los Pinos, Andujar
+Accommodation: Hotel Los Pinos, Andujar, 2-nights

 Drive west to El Rocio, and Coto Doñana.